rdehaan/ja-asp/README.md

 we refer to the literature, e.g.:
 > Gebser, M., Kaminski, R., Kaufmann, B. and Schaub, T. [*Answer set solving in practice*](https://www.morganclaypool.com/doi/abs/10.2200/S00457ED1V01Y201211AIM019).
 Synthesis Lectures on Artificial Intelligence and Machine Learning, 6(3), pp. 1-238, 2012.

-For various encodings and examples, we use pottasco's [metasp](https://potassco.org/labs/metasp/) encodings, that employ the technique of meta-programming.
+For several encodings and examples, we use pottasco's [metasp](https://potassco.org/labs/metasp/) encodings, that employ the technique of meta-programming.